FelixCharotte/HousePredictions/README.md

 7. HTML/CSS/Javascript for UI

-### **Website Link**
-It was deployed on the following AWS EC2 link you can take look if it's still available : [Real Estate Price Prediction Website](http://ec2-52-65-223-207.ap-southeast-2.compute.amazonaws.com/)

 # Deployment to Cloud (AWS EC2)

 Follow these quick steps to deploy the Real Estate Price Prediction website on AWS: